-- a) Definition of the safety function, based on a risk assessment of the intended application (which function is intended to reduce risk). - b) Appropriate safety integrity level (SIL) for each safety-function based on a risk assessment of the intended application. - c) Definition of the environment in which the system is intended to work including the electromagnetic environment as required by IEC 61508-2.
+- a) Definition of the safety function, based on a risk assessment of the intended application (which function is intended to reduce risk). - b) Appropriate safety integrated level (SIL) for each safety-function based on a risk assessment of the intended application. - c) Definition of the environment in which the system is intended to work including the electromagnetic environment as required by IEC 61508-2.

 Hence, with regard to immunity against electromagnetic phenomena, the essential starting point is that the electromagnetic environment and its phenomena are considered in the SRS, as required by IEC 61508.
-The safety-related system intended to implement the specified safety function has to fulfil the SRS, and, from it, corresponding immunity requirements have to be derived for the items of equipment, which results in an equipment requirement specification.
+The safety-related system intended to implement the specified safety-function has to fulfil the SRS, and from it corresponding immunity requirements have to be derived for the items of equipment; this results in an equipment requirement specification.
 With respect to the electromagnetic environment, the SRS and the equipment requirement specification should be based on a competent assessment of the foreseeable electromagnetic threats in the real environment over the whole operational life of the equipment.
-Hence, immunity requirements for the equipment is intended to be used.
+Hence immunity requirements for the equipment depend on the characteristics of the electromagnetic environment in which the equipment is intended to be used.

 The equipment manufacturer, therefore, has to prove that the equipment fulfils the equipment requirement specification and the system integrator must prove that the system fulfils the SRS.
 Evidence has to be produced by application of appropriate methods.
 They do not need to consider any other aspects of the application, for example, risk of the application associated to any failure of the safety-related system.
-The objective is for all equipment in the system to comply with particular performance criteria taking into account functional safety aspects (for example, the performance criterion FS) up to levels specified in the SRS independent of the required safety integrity level (SIL).
+The objective is for all equipment in the system to comply with particular performance criteria taking into account functional safety aspects (for example the performance criterion FS) up to levels specified in the SRS independent of the required safety integrity level (SIL).